adrianchifor/harpoon/README.md

 daemonset.apps/harpoon created
 ```

-This will run harpoon as the init container in a DaemonSet and then run pause as the main container, so we keep the pod up and we don't leave the host Docker socket exposed.
+This will run harpoon as the init container in a DaemonSet and then run pause as the main container, so we keep the pod up and we don't leave the host Docker/cri-o socket exposed.
 It will also setup RBAC so harpoon can get/list Deployments in the cluster.

 By default it gets the Docker images from Deployments in the same namespace and pulls them.
 You can define `NAMESPACES` env var and tell harpoon to scan other namespaces: